Make-Up (American band): History

 Before the formation of the Make-Up, Svenonius, Canty, and Gamboa were members of The Nation of Ulysses and the short-lived Cupid Car Club.
 Before joining the Make-Up, Mae played with the Northwest group The Frumpies.

-In a post-Nation of Ulysses interview, Svenonius explained the formation of the Make-Up from the ashes of his former band: "Nation of Ulysses broke up because the epoch changed with the advent of digital music and the Nirvana explosion.
+In a post-Nation of Ulysses interview, Svenonius explained the formation of the Make-Up: "Nation of Ulysses broke up because the epoch changed with the advent of digital music and the Nirvana explosion.
 We were faced with what's now known as indie rock, a sort of vacuous form.
 We had to determine our next move and this [the forming of Make-Up] is it".

 The Make-Up released records through many independent record labels, most notably Dischord Records, K Records, Southern Records, and their own Black Gemini Records.
-On their numerous releases, the Make-Up recorded with a number of producers, including Brendan Canty, Calvin Johnson, Guy Picciotto, Royal Trux ("Adam and Eve"), John Loder, and Ian MacKaye.
-They toured extensively with groups such as Dub Narcotic Sound System, Royal Trux, Sonic Youth, Fugazi, Ted Leo, Slant 6, Lungleg, Mr. Quintron, Les Savy Fav, Seahorse Liberation Army with Julian Ribot, Blonde Redhead, among others.

 In 2000, after releasing their fifth studio album, the Make-Up dissolved, reportedly "due to the large number of counter-gang copy groups which had appropriated their look and sound and applied it to vacuous and counter-revolutionary forms".
 Svenonius also added in retrospect, "[The Make-Up] went on for five years.
 We had a five year plan like Stalin.
 It was becoming redundant and people were copying us.
 That's fine.
 We don't have to do it anymore because they can".